brian6484/brian6484.github.io/_posts/java/2022-02-14-ClassSubclassAbstractClassInterface.md

 ---
 date: 2022-02-14 14:35:23
 layout: post
-title: How do you know whether to make a class, a subclass, an abstract class, or an interface?
+title: How to differentiate class, a subclass, an abstract class or an interface?
 subtitle: Java
 description: Java
 category: Java